Fleetwood Town F.C.: 2011–present: Football League

 Fleetwood's 2011–12 season was very successful.
 In the FA Cup, they reached the Third Round for the first time.
 After beating Mansfield Town, Wycombe Wanderers, and Yeovil Town, they were drawn at home to neighbours Blackpool, but lost 5–1 to the Championship club, with Jamie Vardy scoring Fleetwood's only goal in front of 5,094 supporters.
 In the league Fleetwood went on a 29-game unbeaten run, and were declared champions with two games remaining, giving them promotion to the Football League for the first time.
 At the end of the season Vardy moved to Leicester City for a fee of £1,000,000, which subsequently rose to £1,700,000 – a record transfer fee for a non-league club.

-Fleetwood had a good start to the 2012–13 season, and had risen to third in the league after 10 games.
-However, they only won two of the next 10 games, slipping to sixth position; chairman Andy Pilley and manager Micky Mellon had a falling out after Mellon allegedly shown interest in the Burnley and Blackpool managerial vacancies.
-On 1 December 2012, following a 3–2 defeat against Aldershot Town in the FA Cup, Mellon was sacked as manager of the League Two side.
+Fleetwood started the 2012–13 season well, and were third in the league after 10 games.
+However, they only won two of the next 10 games, slipping to sixth position; chairman Andy Pilley and manager Micky Mellon fell-out after Mellon allegedly showed interest in the Burnley and Blackpool managerial vacancies.
+On 1 December 2012, following a 3–2 defeat against Aldershot Town in the FA Cup, Mellon was sacked.
 Former Preston North End and Burnley defender Graham Alexander was appointed as manager on 6 December 2012.
-Fleetwood were unbeaten for the next five games, and after a steady run of results had risen back to fourth place after 11 games under his command.
+Fleetwood were unbeaten for the next five games, and after a steady run of results rose to fourth place after 11 games under his command.
 However, Fleetwood only won two of the remaining 15 games, and consequently slipped down the table to finish 13th in League Two; this resulted in a large rebuilding of the squad.

 The 2013–14 season was another successful one.
 Having been in and around the automatic promotion places all season and getting to the League Trophy area final, the club narrowly missed out on automatic promotion, finishing in fourth place.
 After beating York City 1–0 on aggregate in the play-off semi-final, Fleetwood beat Burton Albion 1–0 from an Antoni Sarcevic free-kick in the play-off final at Wembley on 26 May to win promotion to League One for the first time.